prometheus-community/windows_exporter/docs/collector.file.md

 | `windows_file_mtime_timestamp_seconds` | File modification time | gauge | `file`, `pattern`  |
 | `windows_file_size_bytes`              | File size              | gauge | `file`, `pattern`  |

+> Warning: if a very large number of files are matched, the combination of `file` and `pattern` labels can increase cardinality significantly.
+Use narrow patterns where possible.

 ### Example metric

 ```